 To artists working in this century and the globalized world, engaging in our academic studio program in painting and printmaking is akin to entering a workman-like laboratory to investigate and re-define visual culture.

 We welcome you to join us – to bring your intelligence, ambition, and can-do discipline – as we examine our historical precedents, and challenge the future of studio practice.

-The curriculum enables students to adopt a specialized focus within the discipline from a wide range of studio offerings that include painting, drawing, color theory, screen-printing, etching, lithography, book-binding, digital print media and new media.
-Students also have the opportunity to use elective options to pursue other areas of interest that may include video, photography and sculpture as well as electives within the design disciplines of fashion, graphic and interior design.
+Whilst the program is called Painting + Printmaking, the curriculum offers so much more.
+Studio offerings include painting, drawing, color theory, screen-printing, etching, lithography, book-binding, digital print media and new media.
+Students also have the opportunity to use elective options to pursue other areas of interest that may include video, photography, and sculpture as well as electives within the design disciplines of fashion, graphic and interior design.
+Previous special topics courses have included Eco Arts, Arts and Medicine and DIY printmaking.
 Students are therefore able to tailor a course of study suited to their professional and personal ambitions.

 All graduates complete a liberal arts and science core curriculum in addition to their major program; these courses enrich a student’s understanding of the world and help them frame their art and design studies into a broad intellectual context.
 High achieving students will also be invited to follow our Honors program to enhance their education.